Martin Scorsese

-In addition to film, Scorsese has directed episodes for some television series including the HBO series Boardwalk Empire (2011–2015), and Vinyl (2016), as well as the HBO documentary Public Speaking (2010), and the Netflix docu-series Pretend It's a City (2021).
-He is also known for several rock music documentaries including The Last Waltz (1978), No Direction Home (2005), Shine a Light (2008), and George Harrison: Living in the Material World (2011).
-An advocate for film preservation and restoration, he founded three nonprofit organizations: the Film Foundation in 1990, the World Cinema Foundation in 2007, and the African Film Heritage Project in 2017.
+On television, he has directed episodes for the HBO series Boardwalk Empire (2010–2014) and Vinyl (2016), as well as the HBO documentary Public Speaking (2010) and the Netflix docu-series Pretend It's a City (2021).
+He has also directed several rock documentaries including The Last Waltz (1978), No Direction Home (2005), and Shine a Light (2008).
+He has explored film history in the documentaries A Personal Journey with Martin Scorsese Through American Movies (1995) and My Voyage to Italy (1999).
+An advocate for film preservation and restoration, he has founded three nonprofit organizations: The Film Foundation in 1990, the World Cinema Foundation in 2007 and the African Film Heritage Project in 2017.

-Early life
+Early life and education

-Martin Scorsese was born on November 17, 1942, in the Flushing area of New York City's Queens borough.
-His family moved to Little Italy in Manhattan before he started school.
-Both of Scorsese's parents, Charles Scorsese and Catherine Scorsese (born Cappa), worked in New York's Garment District.
-Charles was a clothes presser and an actor while Catherine was a seamstress and an actress.
-Both of them were of Italian descent: his paternal grandparents, Francesco Paolo and Teresa Scozzese, emigrated from Polizzi Generosa, while his maternal grandparents, Martino and Domenica Cappa, emigrated from Ciminna, both in the province of Palermo, Sicily.
-The original surname of the family was Scozzese (meaning Scot/Scottish in Italian), later changed to Scorsese because of a transcription error.
+Martin Charles Scorsese was born in the Flushing neighborhood of New York City's Queens borough on November 17, 1942.
+He grew up in the Little Italy neighborhood of the city's Manhattan borough.
+Both of his parents, Catherine Scorsese (née Cappa) and Charles Scorsese, worked in the Garment District.
+Charles was a clothes presser and actor, while Catherine was a seamstress and an actress.
+All four of Scorsese's grandparents were Italian immigrants from Sicily, hailing from Polizzi Generosa on his father's side and Ciminna on his mother's side.
+The original surname of the family was Scozzese, meaning "Scot" or "Scottish" in Italian, and was changed to Scorsese because of a transcription error.

 Scorsese was raised in a predominantly Catholic environment.
 As a boy, he had asthma and could not play sports or take part in any activities with other children, so his parents and his older brother would often take him to movie theaters; it was at this stage in his life that he developed a passion for cinema.
-As a teenager in the Bronx, Scorsese frequently rented Powell and Pressburger's The Tales of Hoffmann (1951) from a store that had one copy of the reel.
-Scorsese was one of only two people who regularly rented it; the other was future film director George A. Romero.
+He has spoken of the influence on him of Powell and Pressburger's Black Narcissus (1947) and The Red Shoes (1948).
+As a teenager living in Brooklyn, he frequently commuted to the Bronx to rent Powell and Pressburger's film, The Tales of Hoffmann (1951), from a store which had only one copy of the reel.
+He was one of only two people who regularly rented it; the other, George A. Romero, who then lived in that borough, also became a director.